 Social networks are dynamic, positive and connective when used appropriately.
 Social media terms and agreements generally exclude students from under 13 years accessing their services.
-At SCAS we safely utilise selected social media to enhance teaching and learning.
-In these cases students are able to use the secure services below the age of 13 years.
+At SCAS, we safely utilise selected social media to enhance teaching and learning.
+In these cases, students can use the secure services below the age of 13 years.
 Our school approved Learning Management Systems (LMS) include SEQTA and Google Apps for Education (Classroom, Gmail, Forms, Docs, Drive and Calendar).
 These systems are monitored and managed by the school and may be used in teaching and learning.
 Teachers and students may communicate using these networks.

 Student emails in the Primary School are limited to the SCAS domain.
-These email addresses are intended as tools of internal communication with teachers and peers.
-In the Secondary School, student emails have no limits.
+These email addresses are intended as internal communication tools with teachers and peers.
+In Secondary School, student emails have no limits.

 Staff are not permitted to “friend” or “follow” current students on Facebook and other social media platforms.